anatolikalysch/VMAttack/README.md

 ##Introduction

 VMAttack is an **IDA PRO** Plugin which enables the reverse engineer to use additional analysis features designed to counter _virtualization-based obfuscation_.
+For now the focus is on **stack based virtual machines**, but will be broadened to support more architectures in the future.
+The plugin supports static and dynamic analysis capabilities which use **IDA API** features in conjunction with the plugins own analysis capabilities to provide automatic, semi-automatic and manual analysis functionality.
-The plugin supports static and dynamic analysis capabilities which use **IDA API** features in conjuncture with the plugins analysis capabilities to provide automatic, semi-automatic and manual analysis functionality.
+The main goal of this plugin is to assist the reverse engineer in undoing the _virtualization-based obfuscation_ and to automate the reversing process where possible.

 ##Installation
 ###Prerequisites

-- **IDA PRO** >= 6.6
+- IDA PRO >= 6.6

-- Python 2.7.10 or Python 2.7.11
+- Python 2.7.10/.11

 - Tested with Windows 7 and Windows 10.

 ###Guided Install